 Logarithmic Income and Net Worth

 I'll continue to play ball with the correlation question.
-As you see from our axes in the bubble plot, if we took the Pearson correlation coefficient of the log10 income and log10 net worth, it will probably be better than the naive linear correlation.
+As you see from our axes in the bubble plot, if we took the Pearson correlation coefficient of the log10 income and log10 net worth, it will likely be better than the naive linear correlation.

 Using positive numbers and log base 10 numbers: